zoontek/react-native-edge-to-edge/README.md

 ### Modal component quirks

-Edge-to-edge support for the built-in [`Modal`](https://reactnative.dev/docs/modal) component will be available in [React Native 0.77](https://github.com/facebook/react-native/pull/47254).
-Meanwhile, we recommend using the [react-navigation modals](https://reactnavigation.org/docs/modal) or the [`expo-router` modal screens](https://docs.expo.dev/router/advanced/modals/#modal-screen-using-expo-router).
+React native built-in [`Modal`](https://reactnative.dev/docs/modal) component runs in its own native context, so be sure to set both the `statusBarTranslucent` and `navigationBarTranslucent` props to `true`.
+However, we recommend using the [react-navigation modals](https://reactnavigation.org/docs/modal) or the [`expo-router` modal screens](https://docs.expo.dev/router/advanced/modals/#modal-screen-using-expo-router) instead.

 ## API